iainctduncan/papers/source/background.rst

 While the use of these libraries significantly reduces the work needed by the programmer, fundamentally they are simply making a C++ application of their own design.

-In the second approach, a general purpose language is still used, but it is run from a musically-oriented host, which could be either a running program or a scaffolding of outer code (i.e., the host is in the same language and code base but has been provided to the programmer).
+In the second approach, a general-purpose language is still used, but it is run from a musically-oriented host, which could be either a running program or a scaffolding of outer code (i.e., the host is in the same language and code base but has been provided to the programmer).